How Lead Tracking Helps Alarm Companies Boost Sales

 In the alarm industry, waiting can become costly.
 You know that your real long-term profit comes from RMR, or Recurring Monthly Revenue.
 However, that clock only starts ticking when the system is actually installed, monitoring is live, and the billing is running.

-That is why lead tracking is so valuable for alarm companies.
-From the initial sales conversation to scheduling and final activation, lead tracking ensures nothing gets lost in the shuffle, and your revenue starts flowing faster.
+That is why lead tracking for alarm companies is so valuable.
+From the initial sales conversation to scheduling and final activation, lead tracking ensures nothing gets lost in the shuffle, and your revenue starts flowing faster

 What lead tracking really mean?